sensu/sensu-community-plugins/CONTRIB.md

 #
 #   <script name>
 #
-#
 # DESCRIPTION:
-#   <description> what is this thing supposed to do, monitor.
+#   what is this thing supposed to do, monitor?
 How do alerts or
-#   alarms work.
+#   alarms work?
 #
 # OUTPUT:
 #   <output> plain text, metric data, etc